What if the Driver in the Bike Accident Flees the Scene or Doesn’t Have Insurance?

 A Personal Injury Lawyer Can Help Gather and Preserve Vital Evidence

 In any bike accident case, it is vital to obtain evidence to demonstrate causation.
-It is important to show that the motorist acted negligently and that the bicyclist was riding responsibly and following the rules of the road.
+It is essential to demonstrate that the motorist acted negligently and that the bicyclist was riding responsibly and adhering to the road rules.

-A Northern Virginia bicycle accident attorney can assist by working to locate and obtain footage from traffic cameras and security cameras, interviewing witnesses, analyzing photos of the accident scene, and other efforts.
+A Northern Virginia bicycle accident attorney can assist by working to locate and obtain footage from traffic cameras and security cameras, interviewing witnesses, analyzing photos of the accident scene, and making other efforts.
 The sooner you begin working with a personal injury lawyer, the more opportunities you give them to collect evidence while it is most readily available.
-In addition, an attorney can help you find the medical care you need and provide advice about what to say and do—and what to avoid—to preserve your options for recovering damages.
+In addition, an attorney can help you find the medical care you need and provide advice about what to say and do, and what to avoid, to preserve your options for recovering damages.

 Bicycle accidents often result in devastating injuries with long-term effects.
 The full extent of the damage may take some time to become evident, particularly if a bicyclist has suffered head injuries.